This article is originally published on 12 June 2019, and updated with additional information on 26 October 2020.

 Before 55, we can top up our Special Account up to a maximum set by Full Retirement Sum.
 Once we turn 55, and our Retirement Account is opened, we can now top up our Retirement Account up to a maximum set by the Enhanced Retirement Sum.

-#4 How Much Can I Withdraw From CPF At 55?
+#5 You Can Withdraw Cash From CPF At 55

-#5 Decide If We Need Our Ordinary Account Balances To Continue Paying For Our Home Mortgage
+#6 Decide If You Need Your Ordinary Account Balances To Continue Paying For Your Home Mortgage

 While we should have tried to pay off our home loans before hitting the home stretch before retirement, it is not uncommon to require our Ordinary Account balances to continue servicing home loans past 55.
 Read this article below to understand more about how to do this, and find out other little-known things about our CPF.